efojs/rangiano/README.md

 ## How it works
 **Our goal is to play melody note by note:**
-- Melody is set as an array of notes in `melody.h` Notes are defined by respective frequencies in `notes_frequencies.h`
+- Melody is set as an array of notes in `melody.h` Notes are defined by respective frequencies in `notes_frequencies.h`:
 ```
 const float notes[] = { C4_N, D4_N, E4_N, F4_N, G4_N, A4_N, B4_N, C5_N };
 ```
-- Every note in array has its own index (from 0 to N)
+- Note in melody is accessed by its index in array (from 0 to N),
-- We will divide working range into subranges by number of notes in melody — steps
+- We divide working range into steps — subranges by number of notes in melody,
 - Then play note corresponding to the index of step of current location

 ### Technically